 also an annual campout where students and parents slept in tents on the

 track field.
-We told ghost stories, toasted marshmallows, and stayed up late,
+We told ghost stories, toasted marshmallows, and stayed up late.
+It

-and it had that rare feeling of freedom that comes from being on school grounds
+had that rare feeling of freedom that comes from being on school grounds but

 sleepovers with friends.

-And behind the scenes, the parent world kept the school’s social
+Behind the scenes, the parent world kept the school’s social life

 fairs, the junior high Christmas formal, the shield dance, the walkathon,